 Call it luck, good luck.
-This past May, a sellout crowd of over 3,000 people arrived at the Nob Hill Masonic Center in San Francisco to listen to a discussion with two of America’s most respected and beloved Buddhist teachers: Pema Chödrön and Jack Kornfield.
-Then, suddenly, the center’s computer system went down, causing mass confusion at the ticket counters.
+A sellout crowd of over 3,000 people arrives at the Nob Hill Masonic Center in San Francisco to listen to a discussion with two of America’s most respected and beloved Buddhist teachers: Pema Chödrön and Jack Kornfield.
+Then, suddenly, the center’s computer system goes down, causing mass confusion at the ticket counters.
 But what might have seemed like a big problem on the surface, explain Chödrön and Kornfield, was in fact a great opportunity to practice the Buddhist teachings.
 Here is a portion of their conversation, moderated by KQED Public Radio host Michael Krasny.

 Michael Krasny: We haven’t had an easy time getting this event off the ground.
 I suppose we could look at all this as a good opportunity to find transformation within.